Kevkof/Info/Config/Config.md

 #### APBGame/Localization

-- You'll find out what all I've changed when you play the game with this config on. `(a lot of them)`
+- Changed the look and feel/text of a number of parts of the game, play the game to find out which changes. `(a lot of them)`

 #### APBGame/Movies